Therefore He is also able to

 Fifth, and finally, there is another wonderful truth in Rom.
 6:6, our old man has been crucified with Christ, "that the body of sin may be nullified."
 Much debate has come about because of the verb 'nullify'.
 None of that is of much help in this discussion.
 What is important is the fact of it.
 If the body of sin has been nullified, how can it be reactivated?
 Our co-crucifixion with Christ has nullified the power the sin nature has over us, and consequently our need to obey it.
 For salvation to be lost, this power would have to be given back to the sin nature once again.
 The thought of this is incredible.

 This complete and radical transformation that we have seen demonstrated in Scripture disproves the oft-repeated teaching that salvation is not lost by sinning but by ceasing to trust in Christ.
 The logic is that since we are saved by believing we also can become unsaved again by not believing.
 If salvation were JUST a matter of believing this might be possible.
 But even beyond what has already been said there are many more ways in which our position is changed permanently upon salvation.
 Here are some facts concerning the Christian's position which are difficult to see as anything but very permanent: a predestined incorruptible inheritance kept by the power of God (Eph.
 1:11; 1 Pet.
 1:3-5), sealed for the day of redemption by the Holy Spirit (Eph.
 4:30), predestined conformed to the image of Christ (Rom.
 8:29), predestined to adoption as a son (Eph.
 1:5).
 How can all these things be true if our final salvation is conditioned on our freedom from sin or continued faith?
 We are not going to be completely conformed to the image of Christ in this life.
 Yet Paul says in Rom.
 8:29 that we are predestined for that purpose.
 The word 'predestine' in Scripture means literally "to mark out, set, or appoint beforehand."
-For the Christian, conformity to the image of Christ, adoption as sons, and an eternal inheritance all are appointed by God before anything existed.
+For the Christian, conformity to the image of Christ, adoption as sons, and an eternal inheritance all were appointed by God before anything existed.
 Can God's predestination be undone?
 Can His determination of these blessings for the Christian be negated?
 Rom.
 8:29 all by itself should prove that we cannot lose salvation.

 One of the concepts mentioned above, the sealing of the Spirit, is particularly crucial to our discussion.
 Eph.
 1:13-14 says (my translation): "In Him also you—after you heard the word of truth, the gospel of your salvation, in Whom also you believed—you were sealed with the Holy Spirit of promise, Who is the guarantee of our inheritance until the ransom of God's possession, to the praise of His glory."
 Notice that the sealing is done by the Holy Spirit, and by this sealing He guarantees our inheritance until the day we are finally ransomed (redeemed) out of this world.
 The Christian already has redemption (Eph.
 1:7)—a ransom price—but final redemption will come at the great day of our meeting with Him (Eph.
 4:30).
 If salvation can be lost, then the Holy Spirit's guarantee is no good.
 Can anyone honestly say that?